uthiralakshmi/Barcode-Detector/README.md

 # Barcode-Reader
-# A simple project to read barcode in images and video
+# A simple project to detect barcode in images